sznowicki/nowicki-io/content/blog/2023-02-17-no-more-gatsby/index.md

 I like writing SASS, so I put parceljs next to it.
 Parcel is nice because like showdownjs it does what I need (and more) with no or little configuration. `parcel style.scss` would install SASS (if not there), compile the file to css and save it to /dist folder.

-I don't have to tell anything to this bundler, it detects stuff on it's own.
+I don't have to tell anything to this bundler, it detects stuff on its own.
 Which sometimes can be annoying but in most cases it just works™.

 ## Is it fast now?